D-man165/iris-ml-project/README.md

 ## So What?
 * This project is not the best way to implement a neural network.
 I would argue the best way is to implement a neural network from scratch, i.e., without using Keras, Scikit-Learn or other modules.
 However, I was required to implement this on a time-basis and hence chose the easier way out.

-* I learnt a ton from project, manipulating DataFrames, array, experimenting with different model configurations.
+* I learnt a ton from the project, manipulating DataFrames, array, experimenting with different model configurations.
 And the plots were a ton of work too.
 I think adding the plots was a very smart move, as while experimenting on the plots I heightened my understanding of neural networks.
 In the future I aim to focus on basics, such as Linear Regression.

 ## About The Author:
  Here is some information about me: